celo-org/celo-l2-node-docker-compose/README.md

 ## L2 network assets

-These assets are fetched when requried by the scripts in this reqo and so should not need to be manually retrieved, however for completeness they are provided here.
+These assets are fetched when required by the scripts in this repo and so should not need to be manually retrieved, however for completeness they are provided here.